RyanDaDeng/laravel-google-recaptcha-v3/README.md

 [![StyleCI][ico-styleci]][link-styleci]
 [![Latest Unstable Version][ico-unstable]][link-unstable]

+If you want to use v2, please go to: https://github.com/RyanDaDeng/laravel-google-recaptcha-v3

 I will be super happy if you think this package is good and also star me.  ^.^

 PS: The version ~3.* contains vue component which is unstable and incomplete right now, feel free to install it if you really want to use vue, otherwise please install ~2.*